Dizzienoo/MongooseSchemaValidator/readme.md

 	An array of error objects will only be returned if the input itself is an array

 1.21 - Changes Response to allow for ResponseObject

+1.22 - Changed the throw Response to also return the full object, for better typescript support

 ## Issues